aatrubilin/hassio-torrserver/README.md

 You can [open an issue here](https://github.com/aatrubilin/hassio-torrserver/issues) GitHub.

-> Please keep in mind, that this addon is tested only with:
+> Please keep in mind, that this addon is tested only with HA OS on:
 > - [x] amd64
 > - [ ] i386
 > - [ ] armhf